 New Mexico’s Mother Road provides the Route 66 enthusiast with a variety of landscapes, from beautiful mountain ranges to sandstone mesas, desert sagebrush, ponderosa pines, and ghost towns.
 Along the vintage pavement in the Land of Enchantment, you will also see ancient pueblo cities, abandoned motels, neon signs and an eclectic mix of ancient and contemporary cultures.
 Dating back thousands of years, you are sure to enjoy New Mexico’s rich history, beginning with the Native Americans, continuing through the Wild West days, into the era of the Mother Road, and beyond.

 Crossing the entire state of New Mexico, Route 66 was created when the state was only 14 years old, becoming the gateway to the southwest.
 New Mexico Governor A.T.
 Hannett introduced Route 66 to the state in 1926 and was instrumental in leading the charge for the National Highway System that was formed in 1927.

 In the beginning, the meandering roadway was little more than 500 miles of gravel road slicing together many former trails that had been used for wagon trains and railroads.
 However, at a time when New Mexico’s economic condition was on a downward spiral, the Mother Road put hundreds of unemployed men to work when the state began to pave the roadway.
-From 1926 to 1937, historic 66 meandered north, around the Sandia Mountains to Santa Fe and then turned south through Sandoval County to Albuquerque and on into Valencia County and Los Lunas.
+From 1926 to 1937, historic 66 meandered north, through the upper Pecos Valley to Santa Fe and then turned south through Sandoval County to Albuquerque and on into Valencia County and Los Lunas.
 When the later fully paved alignment was completed in 1938, 126 miles had been shaved from the route, bypassing the many small towns of the Pecos Valley and Santa Fe.